aaronjimv/web-scraping-on-Amazon-and-eBay/README.md

 ### `connection.py`

 This script establishes a connection with a MySQL database.
-An XAMPP installation is required to run the database.
+A XAMPP installation is required to run the database.

 ## Required Libraries